brianyen/cse15l-lab-reports/lab3.md

 public void testOneAppend() {
     LinkedList input1 = new LinkedList();
     input1.append(5);
-    assertEquals(input1.root.value, 5);
+    assertEquals(5, input1.root.value);
 }
 ```

 ### Symptoms With Failure

-There is an infinite loop, and I mustr Ctrl+C to exit.
+There is an infinite loop, and I must Ctrl+C to exit.

 ![junit tests with infinite loops](lab3/symptom_with_failure.png)